All About Differential Services

-When it comes time for a routine inspection of your vehicle at your local branch of Kennedy Transmission Brake and Auto Service, you might be told that your vehicle requires differential service.
-And you might ask yourself, what exactly is a differential and what does it do?
-With front-wheel drive vehicles being so common these days, the differential is usually taken care of during a standard transmission service, so most Minnesota folks don’t even have to think about it.
-But your vehicle’s differential plays a key role when the rubber hits the road, and it’s important for all drivers to know what a differential does and what goes into a standard service.
+When it’s time for a routine vehicle inspection at your local Kennedy Transmission branch, we might tell you your vehicle requires differential service.
+But what exactly is a differential and what does it do?
+With front-wheel drive vehicles being so common, a standard transmission service usually takes care of the differential; most people don’t even have to think about it.
+Still, your vehicle’s differential plays a key role when the rubber hits the road.
+All drivers should know what a differential does and what goes into a standard service.

 What is a differential?

-If you paid any attention during your high school physics (or Driver’s Ed) class, you know that as you drive through a turn, your outside wheels and inside wheels turn at different speeds.
-It’s kind of like cars going around an oval race track – the ones driving in the outside lanes have a greater distance to travel than the cars in the inside lanes.
-A vehicle’s differential is what allows the outside and inside drive wheels to rotate at slightly different speeds so that the tires don’t hop or skip while taking corners, or lose traction in dirt or snow.
-Differentials have gears in them that transfer the power from the drive train to the wheels, which is why they’re often referred to as gear boxes.
-The gears need to be very strong to handle this work, and they need to be properly protected so that they’ll last.
+If you paid attention during your high school physics (or Driver’s Ed) class, you know that as you turn a car, your outside wheels and inside wheels turn at different speeds.
+Imagine cars going around an oval race track: cars driving in the outside lanes have further to travel than cars in the inside lanes.
+To correct this, the differential rotates the outside and inside drive wheels at slightly different speeds.
+This difference ensures the tires don’t hop or skip while taking corners or lose traction in dirt or snow.
+Differentials have gears in them that transfer the power from the drive train to the wheels.
+That’s why they’re often referred to as gearboxes.
+The gears need to be very strong to handle this work, and they need to be properly protected so they’ll last.